In Summary

 It always feels like she is in the wrong place at the wrong time, as every time she goes to the supermarket, someone tends to bump into her trolley, which makes for an unpleasant experience.
 Lauren cannot wait to get home.

-Sensory Integration Challenge: Difficulties with praxis (motor planning), sensitivity to noise and light
+Sensory Integration Differences: Difficulties with praxis (motor planning), sensitivity to noise and light

 Lauren finally has time to relax after an exhausting day.
 She looks forward to trying out a new aromatherapy product that she ordered, which is supposed to help you sleep better.
 Even though Lauren is tired at the end of the day, she is unable to wind down at night and often finds it difficult to sleep, which leaves her more exhausted the next day.

-Sensory Integration Challenge: Difficulties with regulation and arousal
+Sensory Integration Differences: Difficulties with regulation and arousal

 Free